AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/mapping/map-information-between-modules.md

 ![](assets/operators-and-functions-350x187.png)

-You can find the functions and operators in the [!UICONTROL mapping] panel under one of its tabs.
+You can find the functions and operators in the mapping panel under one of its tabs.

 ![](assets/functions-toolbar-350x189.png)